nazavode/zirkon/docs/source/getting-started/first-steps.rst

 Creating a Schema
 =================

-The *Schema* class is a special *Config* whose values can only be *KeyValidator* objects.
-A *KeyValidator* object is used to validate a key/value pair.
-There are many predefined *KeyValidator* classes; each class can accept some attributes.
+The *Schema* class is a special *Config* whose values can only be *Validator* objects.
+A *Validator* object is used to validate a key/value pair.
+There are many predefined *Validator* classes; each class can accept some attributes.
 For instance:

  >>> from daikon.schema import Schema
  >>> from daikon.validator import Int